-In November 1827, Maslum Karakasis and 300 of his guards found shelter in the tower, when rebels arrived in Agios Nikolaos (November 18) from Gramvousa fortress during their effort to occupy the fortresses of Spinalonga and Ierapetra.
+In November 1827, Maslum Karakasis and 300 of his guards found shelter in the tower, when rebels arrived in Agios Nikolaos (November 18) from Gramvousa fortress during their effort to occupy the fort of Spinalonga and the fortress Kales at Ierapetra.
 2000 Turks came from Heraklion to help Karakasis, but the rebels stopped them in the gorge of Selinari and defeated them.

 Thus, Karakasis and his followers were forced to surrender and the rebels gathered them in the mosque that was then built at the site of the current church of Panagia, in the central square of Neapolis.
 The Turks then reacted and killed some rebels who entered the mosque.
 Then, the Greek Captain Emmanuel Kazanis climbed on the roof of the mosque, opened a hole and threw in burning rags soaked with raki, oil and grease.
 Thus, the Turks died of suffocation due to the fumes.
 Masloum Karakasis survived and was moved as prisoner, with his brother Sekir, in Gramvousa and later returned to Neapolis.